 4

-Understand Electronics Cover Limits
+Check Electronics Cover Limits

 5

-Register with SafeTravel
+Register with Smartraveller

 6

-Keep All Documentation
+Keep All Documentation for Claims

 If you need to make a claim, you will need documentation.
-Keep all medical receipts, police reports (for theft), course withdrawal paperwork, and correspondence with your university.
+Keep all medical receipts, police reports for theft, course withdrawal paperwork, and correspondence with your university.
 Take photos of damaged or stolen belongings.
 Contact your insurer's 24/7 assistance line as soon as possible after an incident.

 Frequently Asked Questions